 With time you will slowly start to push the boundaries of your creative comfort zone and start trying new tools and techniques.

 If you ever plan to start monetizing your artwork (and potentially make a living out of it), you will eventually have to invest in better equipment and tools, as that will have a direct impact in your workflow.

-In case you are just starting out then perhaps these two articles below are more suitable for you – depending if you are more interested in lettering or calligraphy.
+In case you are just starting out then perhaps these two articles below are more suitable for you – depending on if you are more interested in lettering or calligraphy.

 Let’s get started with our list of helpful lettering/calligraphy tools!